Planets in Astrology: Rahu and Ketu

 Rahu and Ketu Mahadasha

-Rahu and Ketu Mahadasha periods are time frames when they become especially active.
+Rahu Mahadasha and Ketu Mahadasha periods are time frames when they become especially active.

 As we live in Kalyuga and our overly rajasic state is inclined towards material success, material gains, and externally defined success Rahu and Ketu bring quite a provocation for individuals.